 Special Olympics Iowa and the Iowa High School Athletic Association (IHSAA) are beginning a partnership!
 The partnership is an exciting step to grow and recognize Unified sports as other sports are recognized in your schools and across the state.
-During the 2023-2024 school year we will bring opportunities through Unified bowling and Unified basketball.
+IHSAA will work to promote unified sports programs in schools during the 2023-2024 school year.
+We will help bring and support opportunities throughout the year as able in various unified sports.
+As unified sports grow here in Iowa, we look forward to expanding offerings to schools in 2024-25 school year and beyond.